HassaanN08/vehicle-diagnostics-simulator/README.md

 2. Display all ECUs
 3. Add a new ECU such as `Transmission`
 4. Add a fault to `Transmission`
+5. Add an ECU such as `Airbag Control Module`
+6. Set `Airbag Control Module` to Offline
-5. Scan the vehicle
+7. Scan the vehicle
+8. See offline ECUs shown as not responding
-6. Display vehicle health
+9. Display vehicle health
+10. Set the ECU back to Online
-7. Clear faults from `Transmission`
+11. Clear faults from an ECU
-8. Display the diagnostic log
+12. Display the diagnostic log
-9. Exit the program
+13. Exit the program

 ## Concepts Practiced